 The Bible’s teaching about alcohol has stirred debate in Christian churches for centuries.
-Is drinking alcohol in moderation, so as not to cause drunkenness, permissible, or should believers completely abstain from it?
-Followers of Jesus Christ, the churches they attend, and the denominations they belong to, answer this question differently.
+Is drinking alcohol in moderation, so as not to cause drunkenness, permissible, or should believers abstain entirely?
+Followers of Jesus Christ, the churches they attend, and the denominations they belong to answer this question differently.

 The Pentecostal tradition has a strong history of abstinence from drinking alcohol.
-While leaders in the tradition, know that people can drink alcohol without getting drunk, they are convicted that the practice is a bad witness to non-Christians and hinders their efforts to help those with drinking problems.
+However, while leaders in the tradition know that people can drink alcohol without getting drunk, they are convinced that the practice is a bad witness to non-Christians and hinders their efforts to help those with drinking problems.

 What shaped Pentecostalism’s views on drinking alcohol?
 What are the specific reasons leaders in the tradition give for their position of total abstinence?
 What exactly does the Assemblies of God denomination teach about alcohol consumption?
 Keep reading to learn the answers to these questions and others.

 Also, see Are Pentecostals Allowed to Dance? to learn more.

 Pentecostal Views on Drinking Alcohol: How They Formed